 - On the other hand, direct monetization is about earning money directly from the app.
 A good example would be a user paying for downloading your application from the Google Play Store or iOS App Store.
 The money the customer pays comes from your app.
 So, for direct monetization, the app is the primary factor for earning profit.

-Now that you have a basic idea of the monetization categories, it’s time to find out what money-earning models you should use for your enterprise web application.
+Now that you have a basic idea of the monetization categories, it’s time to find out what money-earning models you should use for your enterprise digital solution.

 One of the surest and oldest methods of earning from your app is to charge a fee for downloads.
 The success rate, however, depends on how much time, effort, and value you put in to ensure a satisfying user experience.
 The average costs of apps on both the App Store and Play Store are, $0.85 and $1-2, respectively.
 Pricing is entirely up to you, though, as you’ll know which factors to consider.